The Asymptotic State of Decaying Turbulence: Basic results

 One further remark may be appropriate.
-It is somewhat difficult to understand why the 10/7 slope appears so robust for LKB in spite of the fact that the theoretically conditioned $k^4$ behavior for small $k$ disappears relatively quickly in time.
+It is somewhat difficult to understand why the 10/7 slope appears so robust for LKB in spite of the fact that the theoretically conditioned $k^4$ behaviour for small $k$ disappears relatively quickly in time.
 This is unlike the BS case for which the initial $k^2$ part remains intact (though to diminishing extents) over the duration of energy decay.
-In retrospect, it appears strange that the energy decay should depend so heavily on the very low number regions of the initial energy spectrum.
+In retrospect, it appears strange that the energy decay should depend so heavily on the very low number regions of the initial energy spectrum (duly noting that the initially imposed power law is turncated by the finite box size).
 If this effect is real (as seems to be the case), it is clear that the decay cannot be universal.
 If the energy decay is not universal---which may mean that, as a community, we have been chasing an ill-posed problem for very long---are there other aspects of decay that are universal?
-For instance, is it possible to seek universality in terms of properties that do not depend on large scales, e.g., enstrophy? {Can we somehow isolate the role of the ``boundary effects" coming from the lowest wavenumbers?
-We will consider these questions in Sec.~4(d) and 5, respectively, but consider comparisons with Migdal's theory first.}
+For instance, is it possible to seek universality in terms of properties that do not depend on large scales, for example, enstrophy?
+Can we somehow isolate the role of the `boundary effects' coming from the lowest wavenumbers?
+We will consider these questions in \hyperref[subsec:enstrophy]{\S\S4d} and \hyperref[sec:5]{5}, respectively, but consider comparisons with Migdal's theory first.

-\section{Comparison with Migdal's Theory}
+\section{Comparison with Migdal's theory}